34N0/bubblewrap-suid-rpm/README.md

 ## Issues & Contributions

-Feel free to open issues or pull requests for improvements, bug fixes, or new features. 😄
+Feel free to open issues or pull requests for improvements, bug fixes. 😄 Be mindful that this repository is simply the [Bubblewrap](https://github.com/containers/bubblewrap) project with the SUID bit set.